 Your child’s school, pediatrician, or mental health provider may refer you, but a professional referral is not necessary for testing.

 Typical referrals for testing include the following problem areas:

-Attention Deficit, Hyperactive Disorder (ADHD) more info
+- Attention Deficit, Hyperactive Disorder (ADHD) learn more about ADHD testing

 Autism spectrum disorders

 Disruptive behavior problems, such as: defiance toward a parent or other authority figure (such as a teacher); hostility or extreme anger toward a sibling or peer; extreme shyness or withdrawal from peers; avoidance of homework or other expected chores

 Psychological factors associated with medical conditions

 Failure to perform up to expected standards, such as consistently being unmotivated or unwilling to do work that is required

 Areas to be assessed will include intellectual and academic functioning, attention and concentration, psychological status, and the child’s emotional adjustment.
 Additionally, if any learning disabilities or psychological conditions or disorders are detected, these will be diagnosed.
 Child psychological testing activities can include a variety of questions, puzzles, drawings, and stories as well as some school-like tasks like reading, writing and math.
 Most children and teens find psychological assessment to be an interesting experience as well as a means of learning more about oneself.